fwSara95h/french-verbs-tracker/README.md

 - **Delete**: Remove verbs from the list.

 This setup ensures a functional local development environment for managing the web application.
 Follow the instructions carefully to set up and start using the application.

+## Contributing

+Contributions to this project are welcome!
+To contribute:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your updates (`git commit -am 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a new Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+This `README.md` is designed to be both functional and user-friendly, covering all the necessary steps to get the project running, along with descriptions of the directory structure and how to contribute to the project.
+Adjust the `<repository-url>` and `<project-directory>` placeholders according to your actual repository's details.